shawnthompson/shawnthompson.github.io/pages/mac-usages.md

 Secondary monitor: Fantastical and Reminders

-Environment: Headphones on music playing softly (lower than system sound), SSC iPad visible for notifications from emails or Teams.
-Using MacOS [Spoken content](https://support.apple.com/en-ca/guide/iphone/iph96b214f0/ios) to read information.
+Environment: Headphones on music playing softly (lower than system sound), Work supplied iPad visible for notifications from emails or Teams.
+Using MacOS [Spoken content](https://support.apple.com/en-ca/guide/iphone/iph96b214f0/ios) to read information using the keyboard shortcut.

 - Work coming in many different ways, could be in a chat in Teams, could be email, from ongoing tasks (saved for later)
 - Usually involving searching the internet for information on different accessibility topics in Safari, emails or conversations had in the accessibility Slack workspace.